 - Identify places to cut costs and to improve performance, policies, and programs

 The responsibilities of top executives largely depend on an organization’s size.
-For example, an owner or manager of a small organization, such as an independent retail store, often is responsible for purchasing, hiring, training, quality control, and day-to-day supervisory duties.
-In large organizations, however, top executives typically focus more on formulating policies and strategic planning, while general and operations managers direct day-to-day operations.
+In small organizations, such as an independent retail store, an owner or manager often is responsible for hiring, training, quality control, and day-to-day supervisory duties.
+In large organizations, chief executives typically focus on formulating policies and planning strategies, while general and operations managers direct day-to-day operations.

 The following are examples of types of top executives:

-There may be other types of chief executives, for example chief operating officers (COOs), chief financial officers (CFOs), or chief human resources officers, who manage a specific part of the business organization.
-The knowledge, skills, and job duties that these executives have will differ depending on what department they oversee.
+There may be other types of chief executives—such as chief operating officers (COOs), chief financial officers (CFOs), or chief human resources officers—who manage a specific part of the organization.
+The knowledge, skills, and job duties that these executives have differ, depending on which department they oversee.

-Mayors, along with governors, city managers, and county administrators, are chief executive officers of governments.
-They typically oversee budgets, programs, and the use of resources.
+Mayors, city managers, county administrators, and governors are chief executive officers of governments.
+They usually oversee budgets, programs, and the use of resources.
 Mayors and governors must be elected to office, whereas managers and administrators are typically appointed.